Local-to-Global Extensions to Wildly Ramified Covers of Curves: Introduction

-Combining our answers to Question 1.1 and 1.3, without assuming that the base field is algebraically or even separably closed, gives a criterion on $Y$ for $\psi_{Y,y}$ to be an equivalence of categories.
-This generalizes the result of Katz in \cite{katz}, which is that over any field of characteristic $p$, the functor $\psi_{\pr^1, \infty}$ is an equivalence of categories.
-Curves satisfying the criteria of theorems \ref{injectivity} and \ref{surjectivity} are particularly useful for relating the geometry of the curve and its covers to properties of $k((t))$ and its extensions.
-In Section 4 of this paper, we give another explicit example of a class of such curves.
+Combining our answers to Questions~\ref{surjq} and \ref{injq}, without assuming that the base field is algebraically or even separably closed, gives a criterion on $Y$ for $\psi_{Y,y,G}$ to be an equivalence of categories.
+This generalizes the result of Katz in \cite{katz} which states that over any field of characteristic $p$, the functor $\psi_{\mathbb{P}^1,\infty}$ is an equivalence of categories.
+Curves satisfying the criteria of Theorems~\ref{surj} and \ref{inj} are particularly useful for relating the geometry of the curve and its covers to properties of $k((t))$ and its extensions.
+In Section 5 of this paper, we give another explicit example of a class of such curves.

 Our proofs of these theorems use new and more explicit methods.
 Proofs in previous work, as in \cite{katz}, have reduced the problem to the case in which $G$ is abelian.
-In this case, one can use the vanishing of certain $H^2$ groups or a characterization of abelian $p$-group field extensions using Witt vector theory, as noted in \cite{survey}.
-However, in this paper, we prove our results using a different method: describing and working with an explicit characterization of $G$-Galois \e algebras for $G$ not necessarily abelian.
-This characterization, which we will call the Inaba classification, is a generalization of a theorem of Inaba in \cite{inaba}, which extends Artin--Schreier--Witt theory to nonabelian Galois \e algebras.
+In this case, one can use the vanishing of certain $H^2$ groups or a characterization of abelian $p$-group field extensions using Witt vector theory, as noted in \cite{HOPK}.
+In this paper, we describe and work with an explicit characterization of $G$-Galois \'{e}tale algebras for $G$ not necessarily abelian.
+This characterization, which we will call the Inaba classification, is a generalization of a theorem of Inaba in \cite{inaba} which extends Artin--Schreier--Witt theory to nonabelian Galois \'{e}tale algebras.

+We introduce some notation: let $U_n(R)$ denote the group of upper triangular $n \times n$ matrices with entries in $R$ such that all diagonal entries are $1$, and.

+In order to be more explicit about the structure of these extensions, we put an order on the indices of entries of matrices in $U_n(R)$.
+The indices $(i,j): 1\le i<j\le n$ are ordered by lexicographical order on $(j-i,j)$; that is, they are ordered by going down along consecutive diagonals.